Headshot (Lil Tjay, Polo G and Fivio Foreign song)

 "Headshot" is a song by American rappers Lil Tjay, Polo G, and Fivio Foreign.
 It was released through Columbia and Sony as the fifth single from the former's second studio album, Destined 2 Win, on March 19, 2021.
-The artists wrote the song alongside its producers, TNTXD, Tahj Money, Dmac, 101Slide, Bordeaux, and Non Native.
+The artists wrote the song alongside producers TNTXD, Tahj Money, Dmac, 101Slide, Bordeaux, and Non Native.

 Background and composition

 The trap-infused "sinister song" shows the three artists warning others that "any attempt to attack them will not only fail but be met with swift retaliation".

 It serves as the first collaboration between all three rappers on the same song together.
 However, the three drill artists have collaborated with each other individually.
 "Headshot" serves as the third collaboration between Lil Tjay and Polo G, following Polo's 2019 single "Pop Out" and their joint single "First Place", which was released in 2020.
 It goes on to mark Tjay and Fivio's fourth collaboration that follows three collaborations in 2020: their joint track "Ambition" and Tjay's two back-to-back tracks "Zoo York" and "Shoot for the Stars", the former of which also features late American rapper Pop Smoke.
 The song is the second collaboration from Polo G and Fivio Foreign, following their joint 2020 single "Bop It".